e3donline/Motion-System/STLs/README.md

-Printed the required number of parts as listed below.
+Print the required number of parts as listed below.

 4 x Spool Bar.stl   This part can be replaced with a 90mm length of 8mm round bar.